shadowed1/ChromeOS_PowerControl/README.md

 Uninstaller no longer requiring user to reboot to restore GPU clockspeed.
 Fixed duplicate log entry and other bugs.
 Added ramp_up and ramp_down commands for PowerControl CPU scaling speed.
 Added stop processes commands and better cleanup when running startup, reinstalling and uninstalling.
 Reformatted status for better readability.
-Added post-install notes for BatteryControl and GPUControl.`
+Added post-install notes for BatteryControl and GPUControl.`<br><br>
+- 0.19: `Added SleepControl - control how long ChromeOS can remain idle before sleeping; irrespective of system sleep settings.
+Removed Intel Turbo Boost questions from installer but keeping the options to toggle them in PowerControl.

 <br>